 Reagan proposed a policy that went beyond the Truman Doctrine of containment, urging active intervention.
 He vowed to increase U.S. military spending and to use force if necessary to roll back communist expansion in Third World nations.
 His administration provided military aid to Nicaraguan groups fighting the leftist Sandinista government and gave material support to the Afghan mujahideen in their ongoing war against Soviets.
 At the same time, he reassured Americans that he would pursue an understanding with totalitarian powers and cited the United States’ effort to limit missile development as a step toward peace.

 Reagan’s doctrine came at the same time as a surge in international and domestic protests against the U.S.-Soviet arms race.
 His opponents blamed the administration for causing the largest increase in American military spending since the beginning of the Cold War, a policy that swelled the nation’s budget deficit.

 The Soviet economy ultimately collapsed in the late 1980s, ending decades of communist rule in Russia and Eastern Europe.
-Americans disagreed as to the cause: while economists and Reagan’s critics claimed the Soviet empire had buckled under the weight of its own bloated defense spending and a protracted war in Afghanistan, Reagan and his supporters credited his hard-line anti-communist policies for defeating Soviet communism.
+Economists determined the Soviet empire had buckled under the weight of its own bloated defense spending and a protracted war in Afghanistan, while Reagan and his supporters credited his hard-line anti-communist policies for defeating Soviet communism.